hexie1995/Sequential-Link-Prediction/Readme.md

 Running `example.py` (which contain two functions) will generate two AUC scores, accordingly with the partially observed case and the completely unobserved case in the paper.

-### To run Top-Sequential and the T-SBM without the whole Ensemble-Seqquential method (NOT VERY RECOMMENDED, BUT DOABLE)
+### To run Top-Sequential and the T-SBM without the whole Ensemble-Seqquential method (NOT VERY RECOMMENDED, but doable)

 There's currently no way to run T-SBM individually in this directory, because what we have done for the paper and arguably the best way to run it individually will be to run it through its original Github [T-SBM](https://github.com/seeslab/MMmultilayer).

+You could get both the Top-Sequential AUC and the T-SBM AUC without the trouble of installing anything else.

-Note also that if you do not wish the run the full E-LSTM-D and Time Series, but are only interested in the toplogical feature + T-SBM, you could simply navigate to the folder, and run:
+If you do not wish the run the full E-LSTM-D and Time Series, but are only interested in the toplogical feature + T-SBM, you could simply navigate to the folder, and run:

 ```
 $ cd ensemble_with_others/Ensemble_final_edition